 What is the "Client" button?
 Click the "Client" button to send the client an invitation to respond to the Requests or Interrogatories.
 The client will not see your Objections.
 When the client returns their responses, they'll be prompted to Verify them.

 How do I Meet & Confer about Discovery responses?
 From your Case List, click the red button to the right of the Case for which you want to Meet & Confer.
 This will take you to the Discovery List for the Case.
 Find the Discovery you propounded in the List.
-Click the small blue arrow to the left of the Discovery's Title to view the responses to the Discovery.
-Open the Action menu for the response you want to Meet & Confer about and select “Meet & Confer.”
+Click the small blue arrow to the left of the Discovery's Title to view the Response.
+Open the Action menu for the Response and select ”Meet & Confer”.

-AI4Discovery will display all of Requests or Interrogatories and opposing counsel's responses to them.
+AI4Discovery will display the Requests or Interrogatories and opposing counsel's responses.
 It will ask if you want the AI to generate Objection Killers (authoritative, well-cited arguments that invalidate boilerplate objections).
-If so, you can either Propound All or Select the Objection Killers you want to respond with.
+If so, you can either Propound All of them or Select the Objection Killers you want to respond with.

 Enter your Meet & Confer reply in the Reply field for each Request or Interrogatory.
 If the Reply field is left blank, that Request or Interrogatory will be excluded from the Meet & Confer letter.